legacysurvey/legacysurvey/pages/dr8/description.rst

 ``survey-*`` and ``*-annotated-*`` `files`_ could record information that is missing from other files in cases where `PSFex`_ fails.
 This is `expected behavior`_.

-The configuration files for SExtractor and PSFex that we used for a given iteration of our codebase are available `on our GitHub page`_.
+The configuration files for SExtractor and PSFex that were used for a given iteration of the Legacy Surveys ``legacypipe`` codebase are available `on our GitHub page`_.

 .. _`PSFEx`: http://www.astromatic.net/software/psfex
 .. _`on our GitHub page`: https://github.com/legacysurvey/legacypipe/tree/master/py/legacypipe/config